vanilla-reforged/wordpress-cms-vmangos-docker/README.md

 docker compose up -d
 ```

-### Wordpress Basic Setup
+### Wordpress basic setup

-1) Connect to your IP or website address to start the wordpress installation:
+## Connect to your IP or website address to start the wordpress installation:
 - Use the sql user and database name from your .env file.
 - The database hostname is wordpress_database.

-2) Install themes and plugins:
+## Install theme and plugins:
 Theme: Twenty Seventeen
 Plugins: Options Twenty Seventeen, Updraftplus, WP Encryption, WPCode

-3) Setup WP Encryption Plugin
+## Setup WP Encryption plugin:
-- If you don't want a pro subscription, copy the generated certificates to [docker directory]/var/html/www/keys
+- If you don't want a pro subscription, copy the generated certificates to [docker directory]/var/html/www/keys.

-4) Setup Updraftplus Backup and do an initial backup
+## Setup Updraftplus Backup and do an initial backup:
-- Self explanatory

-5) Set up Registration Page
+## Set up registration page:
+- Create new page to be used as registration page.
+-

 ### PHP CODE REGISTRATION FORM